Eigenstate properties of the disordered Bose-Hubbard chain: Localization Length from Steady State

-{\bf Localization Length} The time evolutions of $G_2$ are calculated at $t=100\tau$ with $\tau =0.01$ \cite{35} for several sizes $L$.
-We actually perform computations for $L=12$ with ED\cite{28}, $L=14,16$, and $18$ with the global Krylov method\cite{37}, and $L=20,22$ with TEBD method\cite{38}, for which the second-order Trotter decomposition is used to suppress the systematical errors.
-The product of single site states is prepared for the initial wave function with all $L/2$ bosons loaded at the first site and zero occupancy for the rest of system.
-600 samples are taken for disorder averages.
+The time evolutions of $G_2$ are calculated at $t=100\tau$ with $\tau =0.1$ \cite{35,69} for several system sizes $L$.
+Specifically, we perform the computations at $L=12$ using ED \cite{28}, and at $L=14,16,18$ using the global Krylov method \cite{37}, and at $L=20,22,32$ using TEBD \cite{38}, for which the $2$nd-order Trotter decomposition is implemented to suppress the systematical errors.
+For the TEBD calculation, $600$ samples are taken for the disorder averages.
+To study the single-particle localization length of cluster MBL, we take the high-energy $p$-state, i.e., all $L/2$ bosons loaded at the first site and zero occupancy for the rest of the system, which is a high-energy-density state; as the disorder strength increases, its energy density maintains in the cluster MBL region, as can be seen from Figs.~\ref{inienergy} and \ref{gapratio}.
+Since the first site has the highest occupancy, the occupancy number cannot be truncated in the TEBD simulations.
+The local physical dimension on each site is thus $L/2+1$.
+We note that evaluating the time evolution of $G_2$ in such a fledged Bose system without truncating the single site occupancy costs huge computational resource for moderate to large values of $L$.